LarsBarkman/guardian/docs/pages/framework/the-time-perspective.md

 ---
-title: The Levels
+title: The Time Perspective
-keywords: Levels
+keywords: Time Perspective
 sidebar: framework_sidebar
-permalink: levels.html
+permalink: the-time-perspective.html
 summary: An explanation of the different levels in The Framework
 ---